tawandamoyo/personal-website/src/posts/contributing-to-oss-matrix.md

   - "Git"
 ---

 I recently made a contribution to an open source project called [Matrix](https://matrix.org).
-As a new contributor to the project and someone just getting started in the Open Source world, it was daunting, but it turned out to be easier and more approachable than I had imagined.
+As a new contributor to the project and someone just getting started in the Open Source world, it was daunting but it turned out to be easier and more approachable than I had imagined.

 ## What is Matrix?

-Matrix is an open source project that publishes the Matrix open standard for secure, decentralised, real-time communications.
+Matrix is an open source project that publishes the Matrix open standard for secure, decentralized, real-time communications.
 While that sounds complicated it basically comes to down to having control over our communications and removing the need for a ton of apps to manage real time communications on the internet.

 With Matrix you can have a single application that connects to different services using what are called Bridges and you host your own communication, or choose someone to host for you.
 You could, for example, use one app to communicate on WhatsApp, Signal, Telegram and Messenger.